-Of our discovery objectives, we achieved our IND objectives, which related primarily to IND filings for specified compounds for future potential drug candidate programs, at the outperform level as we filed INDs for new JAK1 selective inhibitors and our new FGFR- and BRD-selective inhibitors.
-We achieved our back-up discovery programs objective, relating to the identification and pre-clinical development of back-up compounds for certain programs, at the target level, and achieved our new programs objective, relating to the identification of new compounds with specified characteristics and activity, at the outperform level.
-Of our drug development objectives, we achieved our regulatory objectives for our ruxolitinib for polycythemia vera (PV) program at the outperform level by achieving the primary endpoint in the RESPONSE clinical trial and submitting the new drug application (NDA) within a specified time period.
-We met our medical affairs PV launch support objectives at the outperform level because we achieved a specified number of objectives relating to publication in peer review journals, presentation of clinical trial data and other activities.
-We achieved our objectives for ruxolitinib for myelofibrosis (MF) and solid tumors, relating to MF labeling and clinical trial enrollment, at the threshold level.
-We met our IDO program objectives, relating to the collaborative trials with PD-1 or PD-L1 targeted agents, at the outperform level and we achieved a bonus opportunity because we entered into four collaborative agreements for combination studies with epacadostat, our IDO inhibitor, and immune checkpoint inhibitors from AstraZeneca, Bristol-Myers Squibb, Genentech and Merck & Co.
-We did not meet our objectives for other earlier stage clinical programs, which related to the progress of certain clinical trials and achievement of specified clinical trial results.
-Of our commercial objectives, we met our net sales objectives at the outperform level as a result of achieving net sales in excess of \$345 million.
-We met our uncontrolled PV disease awareness and education objectives, relating to our non-promotional PV disease awareness, education and patient and identification initiative, at the outperform level.
-In addition, we achieved a commercial bonus opportunity worth 10 percentage points by achieving total revenue in excess of \$500 million.
-We met our finance objectives at the outperform level, because our stock price performance was more than a specified number of percentage points above that of the NASDAQ Biotechnology Index.
-Based on these corporate performance results, each of our executive officers received incentive awards for 2014 equal to 143.75% of his or her funding target.
+Of our drug discovery objectives, we achieved our objectives, which related to IND filings for specified compounds for future potential drug candidate programs, the identification and pre-clinical development of back-up compounds for certain programs, and the identification and pre-clinical development of new compounds with specified characteristics and activity, at the outperform level.
+Of our drug development objectives, we achieved our Janus studies objectives at the threshold level by fully enrolling the Janus 1 study by year end, and achieved our IDO program objective by determining to move to a registration study in melanoma.
+We achieved our objectives for baricitinib studies in rheumatoid arthritis at the outperform level and achieved a bonus opportunity as, among other things, our collaborative partner informed us that it planned to submit the new drug application (NDA) for baricitinib in early 2016.
+We achieved our objectives for our PI3Kd inhibitor programs, relating to the achievement specified clinical trial results, at the threshold level.
+We met our objectives for other development programs, which related to the progress of certain clinical trials and achievement of specified clinical trial results, at the outperform level.
+We achieved our medical affairs objectives, relating to publication in peer review journals and progress of our REVEAL study, at the outperform level.
+Of our commercial objectives, we met our net sales objectives, as approved by our Board, at slightly above the target level as a result of achieving Jakafi net sales of \$601 million.
+We met our Jakafi for the treatment of polycythemia vera launch objective at greater than the target level as a result of achieving a specified level of net sales for that indication.
+We met our finance objectives at the target level, because our stock price performance was more than a specified number of percentage points above that of the NASDAQ Biotechnology Index and we completed certain operating plan activities with respect to the commencement of our operations in Europe.
+Based on these corporate performance results, each of our executive officers received incentive awards for 2015 equal to 128.75% of his or her funding target.

-In January 2015, our Board, based on the recommendations of the Compensation Committee, approved corporate objectives for our 2015 incentive compensation plan.
-Under this plan, the funding targets for our executive officers remain the same as for 2014, and our CEO has no guaranteed bonus amount under this year's plan.
-Corporate performance objectives for 2015 are based on achievement of drug discovery objectives, representing 20% of the overall objectives, drug development objectives, representing 30% of the overall objectives, commercial objectives, representing 40% of the overall objectives, and finance objectives, representing 10% of the overall objectives.
-Bonus opportunities for certain objectives enable the payout of up to an additional 35 percentage points.
+In January 2016, our Board, based on the recommendations of the Compensation Committee, approved corporate objectives for our 2016 incentive compensation plan.
+Under this plan, the funding targets for our executive officers remain the same as for 2015.
+Corporate performance objectives for 2016 are based on achievement of drug discovery objectives, representing 20% of the overall objectives, drug development objectives, representing 30% of the overall objectives, representing 30% of the overall objectives, finance and business development objectives, representing 10% of the overall objectives, and technical operations objectives, representing 10% of the overall objectives.
+Bonus opportunities for certain objectives enable the payout of up to an additional 42.5 percentage points.

 Threshold, target and outperform achievement levels are defined for each corporate objective and, depending on the achievement of those performance levels, a payout ranging from 0% to 150% may be made for each objective.
-The Committee and management believe that achievement of the target levels of performance for the objectives will be difficult and challenging, but achievable with significant effort and skill, favorable preclinical study and clinical trial results, continued strong commercial performance, and successful stock price performance.
+The Committee and management believe that achievement of the target levels of performance for the objectives will be difficult and challenging, but achievable with significant effort and skill, favorable preclinical study and clinical trial results, continued strong commercial performance, successful stock price performance, and execution of finance, business development and technical operating plans.